KnowageLabs/Knowage-Documentation/administrator-guide/ka_BehaviouralModel.rst

       **Role Management**:
          The behavioural model should be built taking into account the specificity of each organization and the needs of the BI project.
 Therefore, it is a good practice to define specific roles for the BI project and avoid using Knowage technical roles only.

 In the right panel there are three tabs.
 The **Detail** tab allows the administrator to define role name and role type (mandatory).
-The role type regulates the visibility of that role based on the categorization described in Table 5.1.
-A code and a description can be added too, as shown below.
+The role type regulates the visibility of that role based on the categorization described in :numref:`knowageroletype` A code and a description can be added too, as shown below.

 .. figure:: media/image30.png